-Securities offered 11,842,105 shares of common stock and

-warrants to purchase 5,921,053 shares of common stock

-Common stock to be outstanding immediately after this 132,716,168 shares offering through and including about April 17, 2013, at an exercise price of \$1.5875 per share of common stock.

-Offering price \$1.14

-Warrants: The warrants will be exercisable for cash on or after about April 17, 2008 and development; (ii) manufacturing development and expansion; and (iii) other working capital and general corporate purposes.
-See "Use of
+Securities offered shares of common stock and warrants to purchaseshares of common stock Common stock to be outstanding immediately after this offering shares Offering price \$ Warrants: The warrants will be exercisable for cash on or after, 20, through and including, 20, at an exercise price of \$ per share of common stock.
+Use of proceeds Proceeds from the offering will be used to fund: (i) clinical trials and research and development; (ii) manufacturing development and expansion; and (iii) other working capital and general corporate purposes.
+See "Use of Proceeds" on page S-13.
+The Nasdaq Capital Market Symbol ASTM The number of shares of common stock to be outstanding after this offering is based on 120,874,063 shares outstanding as of August 31, 2007, plus the

-Use of proceeds Proceeds from the offering will be used to fund: (i) clinical trials and research

-Proceeds" on page S-13.

-The Nasdaq Capital Market Symbol ASTM

-The number of shares of common stock to be outstanding after this offering is based on 120,874,063 shares outstanding as of August 31, 2007, plus the 11,842,105 shares covered by this offering.
-This number excludes:

-- a total of 10,837,936 shares of our common stock subject to outstanding options under our current and previous equity incentive plans as of June 30, 2007, having a weighted average exercise price of \$1.47 per share (since June 30, 2007, an additional 1,701,200 options have been issued at an average exercise price of \$1.14 per share); - 5,047,667 shares of our common stock issuable upon exercise of outstanding warrants as of June 30, 2007, having a weighted average exercise price of \$1.62 per share (since June 30, 2007, 808,824 warrants were exercised at an exercise price of \$1.23 per share); - 5,912,095 shares of our common stock available for future grants or awards under our 2004 Equity Incentive Plan as of June 30, 2007; and - 5,921,053 shares of common stock issuable upon the exercise of the warrants to be issued in offering.
+- a total of 10,837,936 shares of our common stock subject to outstanding options under our current and previous equity incentive plans as of June 30, 2007, having a weighted average exercise price of \$1.47 per share (since June 30, 2007, an additional 1,701,200 options have been issued at an average exercise price of \$1.14 per share); - 5,047,667 shares of our common stock issuable upon exercise of outstanding warrants as of June 30, 2007, having a weighted average exercise price of \$1.62 per share (since June 30, 2007, 808,824 warrants were exercised at an exercise price of \$1.23 per share); - 5,912,095 shares of our common stock available for future grants or awards under our 2004 Equity Incentive Plan as of June 30, 2007; and - \\\\\\shares of common stock issuable upon the exercise of the warrants to be issued in offering.